usgs/pestpp/documentation/pestpp_users_manual.md

 PESTPP-IES records its progress to the screen and to its run record file.
 In addition to this, it records a plethora of output files–this is intentional.
 In the ensemble setting the cost of evaluating new model outputs is high, a rerun of an ensemble.
 It is therefore easier for PESTPP-IES to write as much information as possible to avoid these additional costs.
 The output are discussed in the next section.
 These output files can be supplemented by additional files that record, in ASCII format, matrices that PESTPP-IES formulates in the course of upgrading parameter realizations.
 The extent of its output file production can be controlled using the *ies_verbose_level()* variable.
 This can be awarded values of 0,1 or 2.
 The default is 1.

 If a model is numerically unstable, a user may wish to be informed of parameter values that precipitate run failure.
 As is discussed below, PESTPP-IES records the values of all parameters in all realizations comprising an ensemble, together with model run results, in iteration-specific CSV or JCB files.
-Parameter sets used in lambda testing can also be recorded if the *save_lambda_ensembles()* control variable is set to *true*.
+Parameter sets used in lambda testing can also be recorded if the *ies_save_lambda_ensembles()* control variable is set to *true*.

 ### <a id='s13-2-9' />9.2.9 Termination Criteria, Objective Functions, and Upgrade Acceptance